 - Further, some people may be allergic to parabens in skin care, and experience eczema or a rash from their use.

 We have much more to learn about the health and fertility risks of parabens.
 Yet, why take such a risk with products you use every day?

-We know that parabens are fat soluble xenoestrogens, which are absorbed through the skin, GI tract and the bloodstream, and then excreted through normal elimination.
+We know that parabens are fat soluble xenoestrogens, which are absorbed through the skin, GI tract, and the bloodstream, and are then excreted through normal elimination.
 Studies from the Centers for Disease Control found 4 different types of parabens in human urine samples.

 It’s estimated that women are exposed to at least 50mg of parabens daily from cosmetics alone!
 Men may be exposed to fewer parabens daily, but may be less likely to look for products that are paraben-free, a possible concern for male fertility.

 If you would like to know how safe your products are, check out the Environmental Working Group’s website Skin Deep Cosmetics Database.

 Do Men and Women Have Other Choices?

 1. Purchase natural body care products – Many high-quality, natural skin care and makeup brands have now gone paraben-free.
 You can find them in the personal care department at your local natural food store.
 Often, a natural product will say if it is paraben-free right on the front of the label.
 If not, review the ingredient list.
 If you see ingredients like methylparaben, ethylparaben, propylparaben, and butylparaben, you will know that the product is not paraben-free.